Less rain forecast in upper Thailand with thundershowers in the South

 The weather forecast for the next 24 hours is as follows:

-Central: Partly cloudy with isolated light rain; temperature lows of 21-24 degrees, highs of 31-33 degrees Celsius.
+Central: Mostly cloudy with isolated light rain; temperature lows of 22-25 degrees, highs of 31-33 degrees Celsius.

-South (east coast): Thundershowers in 60 per cent of the areas; temperature lows of 23-25 degrees, highs of 31-34 degrees Celsius; waves less than a meter high and 1 meter during thundershowers.
+South (east coast): Thundershowers in 60 per cent of the areas; temperature lows of 23-25 degrees, highs of 31-33 degrees Celsius; waves less than a meter high and over 1 meter during thundershowers.

-Bangkok and surrounding areas: Partly cloudy with isolated light rain; temperature lows of 23-25 degrees, highs of 31-34 degrees Celsius.
+Bangkok and surrounding areas: Partly cloudy with light fog in the morning; temperature lows of 24-25 degrees, highs of 32-34 degrees Celsius.

 By : THE NATION